apache/cloudstack-documentation/source/installguide/management-server/_database.rst

       sudo service mysql restart

 	.. note::
-	Before performing a reboot of the management server please check if mysql is configured to start automatically.
+	Before performing a reboot of the management server please check if MySQL is configured to start automatically.

 #.
 (CentOS and RHEL only; not required on Ubuntu)